 The title track Silver And Gold glides along nicely, but the band soon runs out of steam.
 The songwriting is simply not up to the best standard of that day’s commercial hard rock, and many of the lyrics are cliché-ridden second rate examples of typical late 1980s sentiments, wallowing in the tough life “out in the jungle called the city” and encouraging you to “run with your dream right to the end, your spirit flies on eagle’s wings”.

 The only other songs on the album to qualify are After The Storm and Blood On The Ocean, but none of the tracks mentioned are more than pretty good.
 At the same time there are truly terrible pop-rock tunes present, like Wishing Your Life Away and Kid Gone Astray.
 The latter certainly had a pertinent title…

 Smith’s project is very sombre and serious, a clear attempt to impress critics and record buyers.
 And as such it is very much unlike his Maiden companion Bruce Dickinson’s debut solo album Tattooed Millionaire (1990), which was made at about the same time.

 The performances are strong throughout Silver And Gold, and the real joy of the record is hearing Smith sing.
 Ironically, he decided not to tour with ASAP, heading back to Maiden at the start of 1990 for a new album and tour.
-He would be out of his regular band within a matter of weeks of launching that project, but in the meantime ASAP was no more.
+He would be out of his regular band within a matter of weeks, but in the meantime ASAP was no more.

 Despite the performances, the first ever Maiden solo project is a letdown.
 In the shadow of Iron Maiden the album is very clearly inferior, but even when taken as an independent project with a completely different aim and aesthetic, ASAP is disappointing.